Best Kratom Strains for Opiate Withdrawal

 The doses of kratom can be split into two dose categories:

-Kratom & Opiate Withdrawal: What The Research Says
+Kratom & Opioid Withdrawal: What the Research Says

-These trials are based on the impressive results of a 2020 study exploring the effects of mitragynine for managing withdrawal symptoms against the current protocols [2].
-The drugs used in the study were methadone and buprenorphine.
+As an example, we can look at a 2020 study that explored the effects of mitragynine for managing withdrawal symptoms against the current protocols, methadone and buprenorphine [2].

 Addiction is no walk in the park.
 While it’s important to eliminate the physical aspects of addiction that are causing your withdrawal symptoms, it’s also important to address the underlying cause that led you to use the substance in the first place.